 28 Mar Drummer Joe Nicklin Interview: From Glasgow to Glastonbury

 With a wealth of studio and live experience under his belt, drummer Joe Nicklin is one of the most prolific young musicians working in London.
-Here he shares some thoughts with us about what led him to pick up the sticks to some of the most memorable gigs he’s played to date.
+Here he shares everything from why he picked up the sticks to his most memorable gigs played to date.

 The drumming bug

 Hi Joe.
 Thanks for taking the time out of your busy teaching and playing schedule for this interview.
 Firstly, when did you get the drumming bug?
 Did you always know you wanted to drum?